lmos-ai/lmos-website/docs/architecture/lmos_runtime.md

 # LMOS Runtime

-The **LMOS Runtime** orchestrates collaboration between multiple AI agents.
-For now the Runtime can only forward a task to one specific agent, but the supported collaboration modes can be enhanced over time.
+The **LMOS Runtime** orchestrates collaboration among multiple AI agents.
+Currently, it is designed to forward tasks to a single specific agent, although the capability for enhanced collaboration modes may be developed in the future.

-The component is designed to manage and route tasks to the most suitable agents based on their capabilities.
-It leverages the LMOS Operator and LMOS Router to dynamically resolve and distribute tasks to the appropriate agents.
-This project extends the functionalities of the original lmos-operator and lmos-router by integrating them into a cohesive runtime environment.
+This component is built to efficiently manage and route tasks to the most suitable agents based on their capabilities.
+It leverages the LMOS Operator and LMOS Router to dynamically resolve and distribute tasks effectively.
+This component expands upon the functionalities of the LMOS Operator and LMOS Router by integrating them into a cohesive runtime environment.

-The LMOS Runtime fetches the channel routings created by the LMOS Operator and uses the LMOS Router to dynamically resolve the most appropriate agent for each task.
-The task is then forwarded to the selected agent and the response is returned to the client.
+The LMOS Runtime retrieves channel routings created by the LMOS Operator and utilizes the LMOS Router to determine the most appropriate agent for each task.
+Once the suitable agent is identified, the task is forwarded to them, and the response is returned to the client.

 ```mermaid
 graph TD